 North Korea says it recovered crashed South Korean military drone, KCNA says

-“In light of the drone’s shape, the presumptive period of flight, the leaflet-scattering box fixed to the underpart of the drone’s fuselage, etc., it is quite likely that the drone is the one which scattered leaflets over the center of Pyongyang Municipality.
-But the conclusion has not yet been drawn,” KCNA said.
+“In light of the drone’s shape, the presumptive period of flight, the leaflet-scattering box fixed to the underpart of the drone’s fuselage, etc, it is quite likely that the drone is the one which scattered leaflets over the center of Pyongyang Municipality.
+But the conclusion has not yet been drawn,” said state news agency KCNA.

-South Korea’s government has declined to say if such drones were flown and if they were, whether they were flown by its military or civilians.
+South Korea’s government has declined to say if such drones were flown, and if they were, whether they were flown by its military or civilians.
 It said to comment on the North’s claim would be to get drawn into a ploy.

-“… if a violation of the DPRK’s territorial ground, air and waters by ROK’s military means is discovered and confirmed again, it will be regarded as a grave military provocation against the sovereignty of the DPRK and a declaration of war and an immediate retaliatory attack will be launched,” KCNA added.
+“If a violation of the DPRK’s territorial ground, air and waters by ROK’s military means is discovered and confirmed again, it will be regarded as a grave military provocation against the sovereignty of the DPRK and a declaration of war and an immediate retaliatory attack will be launched,” KCNA said.

 DPRK is short for the Democratic People’s Republic of Korea, North Korea’s official name, and ROK stands for Republic of Korea, the South’s formal name.